-Work with an accountant
+Find and Work with an Accountant

 Many small business owners don’t work with an accountant all that frequently, but working with one, even only a few times a year, can make a major difference to your business’ financial health.
 If you check in with an accountant a couple of times a year they can make sure all of your records are in good shape and give you tips on saving money come tax time.
 Plus, once the tax season shows up your accounting bill may be less because you have already done the preparation work.